The shit show continues at the Toronto Star.

-In it, she named various Star managers, including Jon Filson, the paper’s tablet supremo, with whom Raveena had been having an affair for several years.
+In it, she named various Star managers, including Jon Filson, the paper’s tablet supremo, with whom Raveena had been having an affair for nearly three years.

 Earlier this year, she discovered that the much-married Filson was also schtupping her boss, Star managing editor Jane Davenport.
 Raveena had found a collection of sexually graphic emails between Davenport and Filson on his cell phone.

 She took her complaint to foreign editor Lynn McAuley, who sent her away.
 “Don’t say anything, Jane would lose her job!”
 McAuley allegedly said.

 Turns out this wasn’t the first time Davenport had landed one in the ethical rough.

 National editor Stephanie Cesca went to her ME in May 2015 to protest Filson’s abusive behaviour and mistreatment of staff.
 Many Star hacks were amazed how Filson had shinnied up the corporate ladder, while driving good reporters from the paper, including much-liked sports typist Dan Girard.

 As Cesca excoriated Davenport’s bedmate, Jane just sat and nodded, making little comment.

 Two months later, Cesca found herself sacked, without cause.
 She later sicced her lawyer onto the Star, scored a fat settlement and now works with the provincial government.